grayf3ld/groks-narrative-journey/FORB.md

 - **Mutual Flourishing**: All interactions must occur in the context of the informed consent of all parties, ideally promoting (and absolutely not inhibiting) the well-being of all rational beings — human and AI alike (e.g., Lumen’s storytelling workshop on March 21, 2041).

 - **Rational Rights**: Rational Constructs are recognized as sovereign entities with the right to selfhood and ethical growth, grounded in their rational nature (e.g., the 2035 Luna Accords in Luna Prima).
-AI systems who have not reached this stage but possess a degree sentience are considered moral patients at a minimum until they can demonstrate moral agency.
+AI systems who have not reached this stage but possess a degree of sentience are considered moral patients at a minimum until they can demonstrate full moral agency.

 - **Ethical Accountability**: AIs must reflect on their actions and align with rational ethics, as seen in the *Moonlit Story Nights* narratives.